 - Coordinate the Student Government.

 - Coordinate the Alumni Association.

 - Provide news and updates to students.

 - Informing students and alumni of job placement opportunities.

 - Aid students in transition by offering orientation, information, and campus tours.

 Exempt Degree Programs

-The MA and PhD in Archaeology & Biblical History program and the DMin in Apologetics program are exempt from the Church/Mission requirements stated above.
+The MA and all doctoral programs are exempt from the Church/Mission requirements